top of page

 3. Themed Layouts

 Themed layouts focus on one idea, season, or memory.
-You can create a holiday page with bits of wrapping paper.
+For example, you can create a Christmas page with bits of wrapping paper.
 Then add tags, and a handwritten recipe.
 Or maybe you’ll build a travel spread with maps, tickets, and a favorite photo.

 Choosing a theme makes it easier to decide what to include.
 Everything on your page relates back to that central story.